rcamara32/ToDo/README.md

 To run the project, you must follow the steps below:

-- Change the connectionstring within web.config to the database you have access to.
+- Change the `connectionstring` within `web.config` to the database you have access to.
-- Open the Package Manager Console, choose the ToDoList.Repository project and run the command line: "update-database -verbose".
+- Open the Package Manager Console, choose the ToDoList.Repository project and run the command line: `update-database -verbose`.

 After that the database will be created with some initial data